mighty-gerbils/gerbil/doc/guide.md

 ### Event Programming

-The `:std/event` library provides procedures and macros for event-driven programming in the style of PLT-Scheme.
-There are two main procedures for multi-event synchronization: the low level `select` and the high level `sync`.
+The `:std/event` library provides procedures and macros for event-driven programming.

-#### select
+#### wait and select
-`select` works with selectors.
-A selector is
+These are the low level primitives, which wait and multiplex on primitive selectors:
-- a mutex which becomes ready when the current thread acquires it.
+- Threads, which signal when the thread therminates.
-- a locked mutex-condvar-pair which atomically unlocks the mutex and waits for the condition variable.
-It becomes ready when the condition variable is signalled.
+- Pairs of a locked mutex with a condition variable, which signal when the condition signals after the mutex has been unlocked.
-- A naked i/o condvar which is waited for i/o becomes ready when the runtime signals that it.
+- Naked i/o condvars, which are signaled by the runtime scheduler.
-- A thread which becomes ready when the thread completes.
-- An input port, which signals when a single read operation at the level of the port will not block; it becomes ready either when the buffer fills or when the port i/o condition is signalled.
-- A timeout, which is a real for a relative timeout or a time object for an absolute timeout.

-The signature of select is
+`wait` blocks the current thread until a selector is signalled, while `select` blocks on multiple selectors concurrently, using a thread for each selector.
+Both procedures accept an optional timeout and return the selector that was signalled or `#f` in the case of timeout.
 ```
+(def (wait selector (timeout #f)) ...)
-(def (select timeout [selector ...])
+(def (select list-of-selectors (timeout #f)) ...)
-  ...)
 ```

-When invoked with a timeout and a list of selectors, `select` returns when one of the selectors is ready.
 For example:
 ```
 (import :std/event)
-(import :gerbil/gambit/threads)
 (def my-thread (spawn (lambda () (thread-sleep!
 10))))
-> (select 1 [my-thread])
+> (wait my-thead 1)      ; or (select [my-thread] 1)
-=> 1 ; after a second elapses
+=> #f                    ; after a second elapses
-> (select #f [my-thread])
+> (wait my-thread)       ; or (select [my-thread])
 => my-thread             ; after the thread completes its sleep

 ```

 #### sync
-`sync` works with events.
+`sync` is the high-level synchronization primitive from PLT-Scheme, which works with high level events.

+A valid argument for `sync` is any synchronizable object, automatically wrapped with `wrap-evt`:
+- events
+- primitive selectors
+- input ports
+- timeouts
+- any object that implements the `:event` method to return a synchronizable object

 An event is
-- a low-level selector
-- `never-evt`  which is never ready, and `always-evt` which is always ready
+- the primitive events `never-evt` (bottom) and `always-evt` (top)
-- An event object, constructured with `make-event` or `wrap-evt`
+- an event object, constructured with `make-event` or `wrap-evt`
-- An event set object, constructred with `choice-evt`
+- an event-set object, constructred with `choice-evt`
-- An event handler, constructed with `handle-evt`; it is an event tied with a continuation function which is tail invoked with the value of the event.
+- an event-handler object, constructed with `handle-evt`; it is an event tied with a continuation function which is tail invoked with the value of the event.
 Multiple continuations can be chained with `handle-evt` each receiving the values of the previous, starting with the value of the vent.

 `sync` accepts an arbitrary of events as arguments, and returns when exactly one of them is ready.
-The value of sync is the value of the event: by default, timeouts has a value of #f and other events have usually the selector as value.
+The value of sync is the value of the event: by default, timeouts have a value of #f and other events have usually the synchronizer as value.

 For example:
 ```
 (def my-thread (spawn (lambda () (thread-sleep!
 10))))
 > (sync 1 my-thread)
-=> 1 ; after a second elapses
+=> #f ; after a second elapses
 > (sync my-thread)
 => my-thread ; after the thread completes its sleep